Parimelalhagar: Commentary to the Kural text

-Parimelalhagar's commentary is considered by scholars as the best of all ancient commentaries on the Kural text and is esteemed on par with the Kural text itself for its literary quality.
+Parimelalhagar's commentary is considered by scholars the best of all ancient commentaries on the Kural text and is esteemed on par with the Kural text itself for its literary quality.
 Scholars attribute the codification of the writings of Valluvar to Parimelalhagar.
 Parimel was highly successful in reflecting all the poetic nuances found in Valluvar's thought in prosaic form in his commentary.
 No other commentator so far has matched his style, clarity and High Tamil writing in the history of Tamil literature.
 The literary quality of Parimel's commentary is so rich that one has to depend on highly learned intellectuals to completely understand the commentary.
 It is said that Parimel has commented on the grammatical construction for more than 500 couplets of the Kural text, without which it is believed that the import of these couplets could have been easily misconstrued.
 His command of the Tamil grammar can be observed from his commentary to kurals 127, 196, 272, 1029, 1030, 1115, and 1186, where he had given grammar notes explaining different parts of speech.
-Throughout Book III of the Kural literature, Parimel explains the grammar of the akam (inner feelings or subjective) genre of the Tamil literature.
-In Chapters 77 (Army) and 78 (Valour) of Book II, Parimel explicates the puram (outer actions or objective) genre of the Tamil literature, which can be observed especially from his elaborations to kurals 771, 773, and 774.
+Throughout Book III of the Kural literature, Parimel explains the grammar of the akam (inner feelings or subjective) genre of Tamil literature.
+In Chapters 77 (Army) and 78 (Valour) of Book II, Parimel explicates the puram (outer actions or objective) genre of Tamil literature, which can be observed especially from his elaborations to kurals 771, 773, and 774.
 Parimel embellishes his commentary by employing similes (e.g., kurals 100, 144, 343, 360, 399, 404, 416, 422, 425, 448, 571, 693, 741, 797, 900) and adding literary accounts where necessary (e.g., kural 63).
 He quotes from earlier commentators (e.g., kurals 17, 18, 207, 210, 290, 305, 580, 593, 599, 612, 615, 910, 925, 1028), points out varied inferences, and debunks any incorrect inferences.
 He also provides Tamil translations of Sanskrit terms used by Valluvar.
 In several instances, he extols the best explanations for a particular couplet given by earlier commentators.
-He also includes in his commentaries literary accounts from both Tamil and Sanskrit literatures.
+He also includes in his commentaries literary accounts from both Tamil and Sanskrit literature.
 In several places, he points out the Tamil traditions that are in line with the moral of the couplets.
 He also includes several historical accounts across his commentary (e.g., couplets 100, 144, 514, 547, 771, 773, 785, 899, 900, 935).
 Parimelalhagar compulsively elucidates the ethical connections between seemingly contradictory thoughts laid out in couplets 380 and 620, 481 and 1028, 373 and 396, and 383 and 672.
 All these made his commentary coming to be known as "Viruddhi Urai" (expandable commentary).